MassBio Senior Management

 Halley joined MassBio in 2008.
 As the Assistant to the President & CEO, Halley manages scheduling, correspondence and travel planning for the President & CEO.
 In addition, Halley provides high-level support for Senior Management and pitches in on various MassBio projects and initiatives.
 A resident of Nahant, Massachusetts, Halley is a graduate from the University of Massachusetts-Dartmouth where she received a Bachelor of Arts in Psychology and was an active member of the PsiChi National Honors Society.

-Elizabeth is the Director of Events where she plans and oversees Signature Events for the organization.
-Most recently, she served as a consultant to MassBio where she assisted in running the organization’s involvement in the 2012 BIO International Convention.
-Prior to MassBio, Elizabeth was the Associate Director of the Massachusetts Office of International Trade & Investment, where she managed foreign direct investment for the Commonwealth of Massachusetts and was a main organizer of Governor Patrick’s Innovation Economy Missions to Israel, the United Kingdom, and Brazil.
+Elizabeth is the Director of Economic Development & Global Affairs.
+Previously, Elizabeth was MassBio's Director of Events where she planned and oversaw Signature Events for the organization.
+Prior to that, she served as a consultant to MassBio where she assisted in running the organization’s involvement in the 2012 BIO International Convention.
+Before joining MassBio, Elizabeth was the Associate Director of the Massachusetts Office of International Trade & Investment, where she managed foreign direct investment for the Commonwealth of Massachusetts and was a main organizer of Governor Patrick’s Innovation Economy Missions to Israel, the United Kingdom, and Brazil.
 Elizabeth also worked at the 2010 Winter Olympic Games in Vancouver where she provided large scale transportation management for Gameday Management Group.

 Elizabeth is a graduate of Clemson University with a BS in Political Science.
 She also holds an MPA from Suffolk University’s Sawyer Business School and a MS in Political Science with an International Relations specialization from Suffolk University.